-The following questions and answers present important information pertaining to the 2017 Annual Meeting:
+The following questions and answers present important information pertaining to the 2018 Annual Meeting:

-Q: Why are we holding the 2017 Annual Meeting?
+Q: Why are we holding the 2018 Annual Meeting?

 A: As a matter of good corporate practice, and in compliance with applicable corporate law and the Marketplace Rules (the "NASDAQ Listing Rules") of The NASDAQ Stock Market, LLC ("NASDAQ"), we hold a meeting of shareholders annually.
-This year's meeting will be held on May 24, 2017.
-There will be at least two items of business that must be voted on by our shareholders at the 2017 Annual Meeting, and our Board is seeking your proxy to vote on these items.
-This proxy statement contains important information about us and the matters that will be voted on at the 2017 Annual Meeting, Please read these materials carefully so that you have the information you need to make information about us and the matters that will be voted on at the 2017 Annual Meeting.
+This year's meeting will be held on May 24, 2018.
+There will be at least two items of business that must be voted on by our shareholders at the 2018 Annual Meeting, and our Board is seeking your proxy to vote on these items.
+This proxy statement contains important information about us and the matters that will be voted on at the 2018 Annual Meeting.
+Please read these materials carefully so that you have the information you need to make informed decisions.